 • Student filming is not permitted to undertake any special effects, use of prop weapons in public view or traffic stoppages requiring Toronto Police Services approval or Paid Duty Office supervision.

-• Film makers below the post-secondary level will not be issued permits by our office.
+• Film makers below the post-secondary level will not be issued permits by the Film Office.

 • Filming may be restricted or prohibited at particular properties in the City of Toronto.
 For example, filming the United States Consulate at 360 University Avenue is strictly prohibited.